DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-wifi/wifi-config.rst

 * WiFi
 * Bluetooth

 Your particular controller hardware (a separate controller or your cell phone) may be able to use either or both depending on the controller you choose.
-This tutorial covers WiFi configuration, for Bluetooth click **here**.
+This tutorial covers WiFi configuration, for Bluetooth see :doc:`/ex-commandstation/advanced-setup/supported-bluetooth/index`.

-.. todo:: LOW - link needed for Add Bluetooth link above

 Connection Type: Direct to Command Station or through JMRI
 ============================================================